 Christmas is my favorite time of year because of all of the delicious treats!
 These adorable Santa Claus Cookies are an old fashioned recipe and a tradition in my family.

-They are one of our favorite Christmas sugar cookies!
+This easy Santa sugar cookies recipe makes one of our favorite Christmas sugar cookies!
 My oldest son and I started making them for his preschool Christmas program a few years ago.
-We love making vintage recipes like this.
+We love making vintage recipes like this for Santa’s plate of cookies.

-Now it is requested every year by my kids and neighbors!
+Now it is requested every year by my kids and neighbors.
 They are so easy to decorate, and can easily be decorated by kids.
 Such a fun Christmas activity!
-They would make a great addition to any cookie exchange.
+They are the perfect cookies to add to your Christmas any cookie exchange.

 Pre-Made Sugar Cookie Dough or Homemade Sugar Cookie Dough